 If your dog is exhibiting any of these signs or symptoms you should get your pet to the veterinarian right away.
 If you know that marijuana ingestion may be the cause, it's very important to let the vet know this right away so they can give your pet the right treatment.

 How Many Cases of Marijuana Poisoning in Dogs Are There?

-According to CBS Denver, "Vets say they used to see dogs high on marijuana just a few times a year.
+, "Vets say they used to see dogs high on marijuana just a few times a year.
 Now pet owners bring in doped-up dogs as many as five times a week."

 That's quite the increase.
 Pet owners should know when they bring marijuana or the marijuana edibles into their home when they have a pet, that these substances can be life threatening to their pets.
 It should never be left out in the open where a pet can easily eat them.

 Think of your dog as a small toddler because that's the mental equivalent of a dog.
 Just like a human toddler, dogs will get into most anything left out where they can get into it.

 Marijuana, just like any other drug needs to be kept up and out of reach of kids and animals for their safety.

 According to CBS In Denver